Voltra/dotfiles/README.md

 ## Installation guide

+If you don't plan on modifying anything you can use symlinks instead of copies.

 ### Home files

 The files listed below are to be copied/moved (or their content pasted) in the home directory `~` :